Azzuarezh/wallet/README.md

 ```

 ## Run Application
-In order to run the app with development mode, you need to run the development server (Expo Server)
+To run the app with development mode, you need to run the development server (Expo Server)
 When dependencies installation done, execute the expo command to run the development server:
 ```sh
 $ expo start